TheDrOfDoctoring/Vampiric-Ageing/README.md

 - Increased max health, further scaling with cumulative rank
+- Human Hearts can be eaten with no ill effects
+- Regular food will begin to become less filling, becoming even less filling with each age rank after.
 - Holy water now deals damage to the hunter

 #### 8 - 9